Returned from Duty

 Frank Cannon enlisted on 17 April 1915 at Chorley stating he was 18 years old

-He would be Discharged on 17 September 1915 as found to be underage being only 16 years 1 month!
+He would be Discharged on 17 September 1915 as found to be underage being only 16 years and 1 month!

 He managed 6 months of service